canro91/canro91.github.io/_posts/2019-07-16-DeserializingAJsonString.md

 using Exceptionless.Json;
 ```

 Somebody resolved the missing `using` by hitting `Ctrl + .` and `Enter`. _Exceptionless instead of Newtonsoft.Json_.
-Exceptionless uses its own version of Newtonsoft.Json
+[Exceptionless client](https://github.com/exceptionless/Exceptionless.Net) uses its own version of Newtonsoft.Json

 _The End_